Frederick II, Holy Roman Emperor: Sixth Crusade and the Treaty of Jaffa

-The treaty also stipulated that the Dome of the Rock and al-Aqsa Mosque were to remain under Muslim control and that the city of Jerusalem would remain without fortifications.
+The treaty, however much an astonishing product of Frederick's diplomacy as it appeared, lacked broad support among both Christians and Muslims.
+It was effectively a personal agreement between Frederick and al-Kamil rather than a settlement endorsed by their respective communities.
 Virtually all other crusaders, including the Templars and Hospitallers, condemned this deal as a political ploy on the part of Frederick to regain his kingdom while betraying the cause of the Crusaders.
 Al-Kamil, who was nervous about possible war with his relatives who ruled Syria and Mesopotamia, wished to avoid further trouble from the Christians, at least until his domestic rivals were subdued.

-The crusade ended in a truce and in Frederick's coronation as King of Jerusalem on 18 March 1229, although this was technically improper.
+The crusade ended in a truce with Frederick's coronation as King of Jerusalem on 18 March 1229, although this was technically improper.
 Frederick's wife Isabella, the heiress, had died, leaving their infant son Conrad as rightful king.
-There is also disagreement as to whether the "coronation" was a coronation at all, as a letter written by Frederick to Henry III of England suggests that the crown he placed on his own head was in fact the imperial crown of the Romans.
+There is also disagreement as to whether the "coronation" was a coronation at all, as a letter written by Frederick to Henry III of England suggests that the crown he placed on his own head was in fact the Imperial crown of the Romans.

 At his coronation, he may have worn the red silk mantle that had been crafted during the reign of Roger II.
-It bore an Arabic inscription indicating that the robe dated from the year 528 in the Muslim calendar (1133-34), and incorporated a generic benediction, wishing its wearer "vast prosperity, great generosity and high splendour, fame and magnificent endowments, and the fulfilment of his wishes and hopes.
+It bore an Arabic inscription indicating that the robe dated from the year 528 in the Muslim calendar (1133–34), and incorporated a generic benediction, wishing its wearer "vast prosperity, great generosity and high splendour, fame and magnificent endowments, and the fulfilment of his wishes and hopes.
 May his days and nights go in pleasure without end or change."
 This coronation robe can be found today in the Schatzkammer of the Kunsthistorisches Museum in Vienna.

-In any case, Gerald of Lausanne, the Latin Patriarch of Jerusalem, did not attend the ceremony; indeed, the next day the Bishop of Caesarea arrived to place the city under interdict on the patriarch's orders.
+In any case, Gerald of Lausanne, the Latin Patriarch of Jerusalem, did not attend the ceremony; indeed, the next day, the Bishop of Caesarea arrived to place the city under interdict on the patriarch's orders.
 Frederick's further attempts to rule over the Kingdom of Jerusalem were met by resistance on the part of the barons, led by John of Ibelin, Lord of Beirut.
-In the mid-1230s, Frederick's viceroy was forced to leave Acre, and in 1244, following a siege, Jerusalem itself was lost again to a new Muslim offensive.
+By the early 1240s, Frederick's viceroy, Richard Filangieri, was forced to leave Acre, and in 1244, following a siege, Jerusalem itself was lost again to a new Muslim offensive.
+Frederick retained technical regency over the kingdom for his son by Isabella II, Conrad, during this period but he exercised little effective power.
+By 1243, he seems to have sold his rights over Jerusalem to Queen Alice of Cyprus as de facto regent of Jerusalem for Conrad and subsequently her son, Hugh of Cyprus.
+However, Frederick still apparently regarded the kingdom as within his imperial sphere of influence and left stipulations in his will for its succession to Henry Charles Otto, his son by his third wife, Isabella of England.